Orbits of the left-right equivalence of maps in arbitrary characteristic: Notations, conventions, preliminaries

-Applying the derivations to an element $f\in R^{\oplus p}$ we get the submodule $Der_X(f)\sseteq R^{\oplus p}$.
-While the module $Der_X$ is not always finitely generated, the module $Der_X(f)$ is f.g., see \S\ref{Sec.Notations.Conventions.Rings.Germs}.vii. \item In $\R/\C$-analytic (or $C^\infty$-) geometry one integrates vector fields to flows.
-Taking the flows at time $t=1$ one gets the map $\Theta_X\to Aut_X$.
-Over an arbitrary ring $\k$ (without any topology/integration) the maps $Der_X\rightleftarrows Aut_X$ are constructed in \S\ref{Sec.Notations.Exp.Ln}, using the following filtration-topology.
+\item In $\R/\C$-analytic (or $C^r$-) geometry one integrates vector fields to flows.
+Taking a flow at time $t=1$ one gets the map $\Theta_X\to Aut_X$.
+Over an arbitrary ring $\k$ (without any topology/integration) the maps $Der_X\rightleftarrows Aut_X$ are constructed in \S\ref{Sec.Preliminaries.Exp.Ln}, using the following filtration-topology.
+(For more detail see \cite[\S2.2.3]{BGK.20}.)